Inflamed colon being bombarded by cold viruses

 Remedies for recovery

-I’m also increasing my intake of probiotics – both from supplements and fermented foods.
-I know they can help bring in healthy bacteria that will fight off the cold virus as well as help normalize my digestion, and fortunately, I’ve recently found a local producer of very tasty kimchi that I’m enjoying immensely.
+I also increased my intake of probiotics – both from supplements and fermented foods.
+I know they can help bring in healthy bacteria that will fight off the cold virus as well as help normalize my digestion, and fortunately, I had recently found a local producer of very tasty kimchi that I was enjoying immensely.

 Have you experienced more IBS symptoms when you have a cold?
 Got any cold remedies to share?
 Leave a comment below.